rickballard/rickballard/README.md

 ---

-## Auto evolution with edge control
+## Auto-Evolution/CoEvolution with edge control

 CoSuite treats each repo as part of a self improving civic organism: